unioslo/zabbix-auto-config/README.md

 EOF
 ```

+Replace login credentials with your own when running against a different database.
+This is a one-time procedure per environment.

 ## Application

-### Installation (production)
+### Installation

-For production, installing the project in a virtual environment directly with pip is the recommended way to go:
+Installing the project in a virtual environment directly with pip is the recommended way to go:

 ```bash
 python -m venv venv